Senior Phase

 A bilateral government initiative set up to increase contact and understanding between young people in the UK and Germany by bringing them together.
 It offers a wide variety of opportunities, programmes and initiatives for young people, schools and teachers.

-Paid CPD opportunities for teachers to act as group leaders on the German Pupil Courses.
+Paid CPD opportunities for teachers to act as Group Leaders on the German Pupil Courses and accompany a group of pupils to Germany.

 UK-German Connection is funded and governed by the UK and German governments, British Council and the Pädagogischer Austauschdienst.